tpabarbosa/react-dos-terminal/README.md

                 name: 'hangman.exe',
                 type: 'application/executable', // type 'application/executable' simulates a program, it's content must be a FakeCommand
                 content: {
-                    name: 'hangman', // name doesn't have a meaning to fakeFileSystem, but is required by the FakeCommand interface
                     action: hangman, // here hangman is a method that returns a Command
                     help: ['Just a hangman game']
                 },